-Traditional folk music features a variety of instruments, like the hardinafele (Hardanger fiddle), langeleik (a stringed instrument similar to a guitar), horn, and seliefløvte (willow traditionally Norwegians performed slåttestev (improvised ballads), which usually told stories of the country's history using alliteration, which some scholars believe was inspired by Norse poetry.
-Slåttestey usually are accompanied by regional dances like the hallingdansen (halling), a solo dance that men traditionally performed to impress women.
+Traditional folk music features a variety of instruments, like the hardinafele (Hardanger fiddle). langeleik (a instrument similar to a guitar), horn, and seljefløyte (willow Norwegians traditionally performed slåttestev (improvised ballads), which usually told stories of the country's history using alliteration, which some scholars believe was inspired by Norse poetry.
+Slåttestev usually are accompanied by regional dances like the hallingdansen (halling), a solo dance that men traditionally performed to impress women.
 The dance involves leaps, kicks, and other physically challenging steps.